 Hope for trauma survivors

-Construction of the National PTSD Research Centre has commenced at UniSC’s Thompson Institute.
+Construction of the National PTSD Research Centre is progressing at UniSC’s Thompson Institute.

 The first of its kind in Australia and based on international models that have had phenomenal success rates, our Centre will:

 - Deliver breakthrough research into the causes, impacts and treatments of PTSD

 - Establish Australia’s first PTSD brain bank, allowing research into brain chemistry and structure